manthanank/learn-javascript/README.md

 }

 myFunction();

+// Output: The async operation was successful
 ```

 ## DOM

 The Document Object Model (DOM) is a programming interface for web documents.
-It represents the structure of a document as a tree of nodes, where each node represents a part of the document (e.g., an element, an attribute, or a text node).
+It represents the structure of a document as a tree of nodes, where each node is an object representing a part of the document.

 ### DOM Properties